kilpkonn/msc-thesis/main.typ

     The server responds by providing different functionalities to the client.
   ],
 ) <lsp-data-flow>
-Important thing to note here is that the client starts the server the first time it requires data from it.
+The important thing to note here is that the client starts the server the first time it requires data from it.
-After that the server runs as daemon process usually until the editor is closed or until the client commands it to shut down.
+After that, the server runs as a daemon process, usually until the editor is closed or until the client commands it to shut down.
-As it doesn't get restarted very often it can keep the state in memory which allows responding to client events faster.
+As it doesn't get restarted very often, it can keep the state in memory, which allows responding to client events faster.
 It is quite common that the server does semantic analysis fully only once and later only runs the analysis again for files that have changed.
-Caching the state and incrementally updating it is quite important as the full analysis can take up to considerable amount of time which is not an acceptable latency for autocompletion nor for other operations servers provide.
+Caching the state and incrementally updating it is quite important, as the full analysis can take up to a considerable amount of time, which is not an acceptable latency for autocompletion nor for other operations servers provide.
 Caching the abstract syntax tree is a common performance optimization strategy for servers @editing-support-for-languages-lsp.

 == Machine learning based autocompletions <machine-learning>
-In this chapter we will take a look at machine learning based autocompletion tools.
+In this chapter, we will take a look at machine-learning-based autocompletion tools.
-As this is a very active field of development we are not competing against we will not dive into how good this or other models perform but rather look at what the models generally do.
+As this is a very active field of development and we are not competing against, we will not dive into how well the models perform but rather look at what the models generally do.
-The main focus is to see how do they differ from the analytical approach we are taking with term search.
+The main focus is to see how they differ from the analytical approach we are taking with term search.

 One of the use cases for machine learning is to order the suggestions @code-prediction-trees-transformers.
 Using a model for ordering the suggestions is especially useful in dynamically typed languages as it is otherwise rather hard to order suggestions.
-Although the Rust language has strong type system we still suffer from prioritizing different terms that have the same type.
+Although the Rust language has a strong type system, we still suffer from prioritizing different terms that have the same type.

 In addition to ordering the analytically created suggestions, machine learning models can be used to generate code itself.
-Such models generate code for many different programming languages @pre-trained-llm-code-gen.
+Such models generate code in a variety of programming languages (@pre-trained-llm-code-gen).
 The general flow is that first the user writes the function signature and maybe some human-readable documentation, and then prompts the model to generate the body of the function.
-This is very different from ordering suggestions as the suggested code usually has many tokens in whilst the classical approach is usually limited to one or sometimes very few tokens.
+This is very different from ordering suggestions, as the suggested code usually has many tokens, whereas the classical approach is usually limited to one or sometimes very few tokens.
-This is also different from what we are doing with the term search: we only try to produce code that contributes towards the parent term of correct type.
+This is also different from what we are doing with the term search: we only try to produce code that contributes towards the parent term of the correct type.
 However, language models can also generate code where term search fails.
 Let's look at the example for the `ripgrep`#cite-footnote("GitHub ripgrep repository", "2024-04-06", "https://github.com/BurntSushi/ripgrep/blob/6ebebb2aaa9991694aed10b944cf2e8196811e1c/crates/core/flags/hiargs.rs#L584", "https://web.archive.org/web/20240410184204/https://github.com/BurntSushi/ripgrep/blob/6ebebb2aaa9991694aed10b944cf2e8196811e1c/crates/core/flags/hiargs.rs#L584") crate shown in @rust-builder.
 #figure(